 “Let no child be demeaned nor have his wonder diminished because of our ignorance or inactivity.
 Let no child be deprived of discovery because we lack the resources to discover his problem.
 Let no child ever doubt himself or his mind because we are unsure of our commitment.” – T.L.
 Lewis

-Over twenty years ago, my husband and I shared a dream of excellence in education with a genuine desire to make a difference.
+Over thirty years ago, my husband and I shared a dream of excellence in education with a genuine desire to make a difference.
 Our goal was to provide parents and students with real academic and artistic options and see our own children grow up in a secure and stimulating environment.
 We began with a strong foundation and achieved results that exceeded our highest expectations.
 We succeeded in subjective terms, but also objectively when our students score consistently at the top 90th percentile in the nation.

 All of these factors inspire and answer many of the whys the school started, but another reason and inspiration surfaced years later while teaching my first Ethics/Values class to 7th and 8th graders.
 I can still recall the look on their faces after they asked me why I founded the school.
 I told them point blank that it was because I hated school.
 They looked shocked.
 I shared that I never really felt that school was relative to my goals or dreams and thought that merely filling my head with facts would not benefit me.
-I felt that much of what was being taught was knowledge that I could not apply in my life.
+I felt that much of what was being taught was knowledge that I could not apply to my life.
 Immediately, their eyes lit up; that light is the aim of Discovery Academy, for our greatest strength is found in the bright eyes and kind smiles of our students.
 It is all about them.

 On Teaching the Basics